department-of-veterans-affairs/vagov-content/pages/life-insurance/change-beneficiaries-update-rewrite.md

 ## When should I review my life insurance beneficiary information?

-You should review your VA life insurance beneficiary <strong>at least once a year</strong>, or when one of these life events occurs:
+You should review your VA life insurance beneficiary <strong>at least once a year</strong>. <br><br>

+You should also review your life insurance beneficiary when one of these life events occurs:

 - Marriage
 - Divorce